2008 Atlético Nacional season: Group stage

+Copa Libertadores

 Nacional made a good appearance in the 2008 Copa Libertadores.
 In the group stage they held the first place for the first five games, then in the last one when they lost 1-0 to São Paulo they went down to second place.
 In the round of 16 they had to play against Fluminense; in the first game Nacional lost at home 1-2, later in the second leg they lost 1-0 to the Brazilian club at Maracanã Stadium, which meant that Fluminense advanced to the next round, and Nacional were eliminated from the tournament.